Everest Three High Passes Trek

 After having breakfast, you start walking through the lush rhododendron and pine forests.
 On the way, you walk past some Sherpa cultural villages.
 When you reach Tengboche village, you visit Tengboche Monastery, the largest monastery of this belt.

-If you make Everest Three High Passes trek between October and November, you can enjoy Mani Rimdu festival.
+If you make Everest Three Passes trek between October and November, you can enjoy Mani Rimdu festival.
 It is the greatest festival of the Khumbu people observed in the monastery premises.
 The monks perform the dances in a circle by beating the drums and singing the traditional songs.

 Max Altitude: 3878 M Meals: B.L.DAccommodation: Tea HouseDuration: 6 Hrs